mtrebi/thread-pool/README.md

 # Usage example

-Creating the Thread Pool is as easy as:
+Creating the thread pool is as easy as:

 ```c
 // Create pool with 3 threads